marczz/mzlinux_pages/markup/data_exchange.md

 ## json cli
 -   [jq](https://stedolan.github.io/jq/) (MIT license)
-    is a lightweight and flexible command-line JSON processor, it is like sed for JSON data.
+    is a lightweight and flexible command-line JSON processor, written in C it is like sed for JSON data.
 -   [fx](https://github.com/antonmedv/fx) (MIT license)
     _fx_ is a command-line tool and terminal JSON viewer.
 Written in node js.
 -   [jo](https://github.com/jpmens/jo) (GPL)